small-tech/site.js/README.md

   - Stage and deploy production servers with automatically-provisioned globally-trusted TLS courtesy of [Let’s Encrypt](https://letsencrypt.org/) seamlessly integrated via [ACME TLS](https://source.ind.ie/hypha/tools/acme-tls) and [systemd](https://freedesktop.org/wiki/Software/systemd/).
 Your server will score an A on the [SSL Labs SSL Server Test](https://www.ssllabs.com/ssltest).

-  - Create static web sites, extend them with dynamic JavaScript routes, or extend Site.js in Node.js to create fully-dynamic personal web applications.
+  - Create static web sites, dynamic web sites, or a combination of the two.

+  - For dynamic functionality, choose between simple file-based JavaScript routes (think PHP but for JavaScript) for simple routing or specifying your routes in code.
+HTTPS and WebSocket (WSS) are both supported.

   <ins>Note:</ins> Live deployments via startup daemons are only supported on Linux distributions with systemd.